Preparing for Winter Weather

 - Learn where your water shut-off valve is located before you’re faced with an emergency.

 - Regularly inspect and maintain mature trees and other vegetation.
 Wind or heavy snow can make weak branches fall easily.
-Have trees trimmed before the season, particularly those near the house.
+Have trees trimmed before the winter season, particularly those near the house.

 - After a hail storm, assess your roof (or hire a professional to do so) and address damaged shingles promptly to avoid leaks and additional loss.